 Of course, one-off typos fall under “shit happens”.
 But if you have typos everywhere or your writing is full of grammatical errors, people will definitely notice.

 And it doesn’t matter if your spelling or grammar has nothing to do with the products or services you provide.
-It makes you look thoughtless at best and some people might wonder if you take your business as serious as your writing.
+It makes you look thoughtless at best and some people might wonder if you take your business as seriously as your writing.

 5. Unruly company names